 Our goal is to provide support in order to ease the stresses, anxieties, and fears that may come about as you go through treatment.
 Because people who have a strong support system often have greater success in adapting to and completing their treatment.

 For more information on the program, download our the PDF version of our brochure here.

 Joining a cancer support group can be important part of survivorship, giving you an opportunity to connect with others feeling and experiencing things similar to you.

-A breast navigator will guide discussions designed to provide education and emotional support to assist you wherever you are in your breast cancer journey.
+A breast health expert specializing in breast cancer will guide discussions designed to provide education and emotional support to assist you wherever you are in your breast cancer journey.
 Discussions include strategies on how to manage your diagnosis, treatments, treatment side-effects, survivorship and day-to-day challenges you may be facing.